-- 5. The graduation ceremony is a school sponsored event meaning that students are responsible to the school for their decorum.
-Behavior that distracts from the dignity of the celebration may result in the student losing the privilege of continuing the day's activities. - 6.
-The Principal will have the authority to make decisions for the eligibility of students in extraordinary circumstances. - 7.
-It is the responsibility of a graduation committee in consultation with the school administration to plan and organize the graduation activities. - 8.
-The school shall not be responsible for any financial costs associated with graduation or for any financial liability that may arise as a result of the graduation activities. - 9.
-Students who are not eligible for participation in the Graduation Ceremony are invited and encouraged to attend the Graduation Banquet.
+- 5. To provide information to perspective graduates and their parents the school shall provide a copy and review this policy and regulation to the Grade 12 students throughout the year. - 6.
+The graduation ceremony is a school sponsored event meaning that students are responsible to the school for their decorum.
+Behavior that distracts from the dignity of the celebration may result in the student losing the privilege of continuing the day's activities. - 7.
+The Principal will have the authority to make decisions for the eligibility of students in extraordinary circumstances. - 8.
+It is the responsibility of a graduation committee in consultation with the school administration to plan and organize the graduation activities. - 9.
+The school shall not be responsible for any financial costs associated with graduation or for any financial liability that may arise as a result of the graduation activities.

 Graduation exercises at PSC are sanctioned by the school and organized by the class of graduates with the assistance of, and under the supervision of a staff advisor.
 All activities planned for the formal graduation exercises under the auspices of the school, are subject to the approval of school administration.
 Monies raised for graduation activities, through direct or indirect reference to the school, may only be spent on activities which are approved by the school administration.
-Activities which denigrate the community, the students or the school are unacceptable and may result in the loss of the privilege of participating in graduation for those individuals involved.
+Activities which negatively affect the community, the students or the school are unacceptable and may result in the loss of the privilege of participating in graduation for those individuals involved.

-In October/November of each year, the graduating class shall elect a Graduation Executive who will be charged with the overall responsibility for organizing the graduation exercises.
-Individual members of the graduation executive shall act as coordinators of the various committees or functions associated with the organization of the graduation exercises.
+In October/November of each year, the graduating class may volunteer for a committee who will be charged with the overall responsibility for organizing the graduation exercises.
+Individual members of the graduation committees shall act as coordinators associated with the organization of the graduation exercises.

-All graduation information regarding ceremonies, pictures, events, etc. will be posted on the school website as well as communicated through the Graduation Executive.
-Any questions regarding Graduation can be directed to our Grad Co-Ordinator.
+All graduation information regarding ceremonies, pictures, events, etc. will be posted on the school website and graduation Instagram account as well as communicated through the Graduation coordinator.
+Any questions regarding Graduation can be directed to our Grad Coordinator.

-Please note, Grad Banquet Tickets will not be issued if there is a balance owing on account (i.e student fees).
+Please note Gala Tickets will not be issued if there is a balance owing on the student's account (i.e student fees).